Paola Navone - Artist/Designer/Architect |

 in the kitchen, so the design doesn’t

 work so well.
-I would like to design for
+I would like to design

 the kitchen more, kitchen accessories